 If a hearing is granted to consider new information that was not available at the time of the original hearing, it follows the hearing process set forth in Article IV, Section D.

 The Appeal Committee, upon conclusion of its review, shall do one of the following:

 - Affirm the decision, if the Appeal Committee agrees that the information supports the decision of the Hearing Officer.
 Decisions affirmed by the Appeal Committee are final.

-- Return the case to the Hearing Officer for further consideration, which may include recommendations for increasing or decreasing the penalty or addressing additional issues.
+- Return the case to the Director or original Hearing Officer for further consideration, which may include recommendations for increasing or decreasing the penalty or addressing additional issues.
 While the case is being reconsidered, the student must continue to abide by any stated conditions.